TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

     * [ ] Image.
 Buffer->data uri->img tag, data uri->img tag, filename->img tag. [ref](https://flows.nodered.org/node/node-red-contrib-image-tools)
     * [ ] Container (with option for drag/drop of contents) [ref](https://discourse.nodered.org/t/is-there-a-pallete-that-can-do-this/75143?u=totallyinformation)
     * [ ] Style/Theme changer.
+    * [ ] Segmented vertical/horizontal status/progress panel.
+For things like battery displays, etc.

   * ???
-How to allow EXTERNAL element definitions ???

-    e.g. Someone else's contributed package.
+How to allow EXTERNAL element definitions ??? e.g. Someone else's contributed package.

 * Extensions to the `uib-update` node
   * ??
 Consider if worth adding a way to update a front-end javascript variable directly ??

 * Continue to improve the new `uib-brand.css`
-  * Parameterise other aspects such as font-size, typeface, varient colours, flexbox spacing. `
+  * Parameterise other aspects such as font-size, typeface, varient colours, flexbox & grid spacing. `
   * Create min version of css.
+  * Something similar to the sidebar status panel but segmented.
+Choose number of segments.
+  * Make `input[type="color"]` starting colour the brand colour.
+Can only be done via JavaScript.
+  * Check `input:valid` pseudo-class defaults

 * Extensions to FE Library
   * Control from Node-RED.
 Functions to implement: